OfficeDev/O365-EDU-Tools/CustomSolutions/SDS_ADF_ETL_Integrations/OR/OneRoster_README.md

 - Send an execution notice to designated admins via email.

-This document provides a summary of the solution setup and operational info for Canvas.
+This document provides a summary of the solution setup and operational info for OneRoster.

 # Solution Summary